Chart Color Schemes

 Yarralumla has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and ACT Government's SA2 area projections for areas not covered by ABS data or years post-2032.
-According to these projections, the suburb is expected to increase its population by approximately 324 persons to reach around 3,501 by 2041, representing a gain of about 7.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and ACT Government's SA2 area projections for years post-2032.
+By 2041, the Yarralumla (SA2) is projected to increase by approximately 324 persons, reflecting a gain of around 5.3% over the 17-year period.

 Frequently Asked Questions - Population